StephenHogg/StephenHogg.github.io/_drafts/2019-07-27-Topic_Generation_Quickly.md

 <img src="/assets/img/Brain.png" width="400" height="600" />

+These options are ordered according to the amount of labour involved, with manual annotation the most and blogging the least.

 # Manually Annotating Everything

 Urgh.
 At least get Mechanical Turk to do it or something.
-And while you're at it, make sure you pay your workers fairly.
+And while you're at it, (it's not hard to pay your workers fairly)[https://fairwork.stanford.edu/].

 # Semi-Supervised Learning